 Old dresser drawers under the bed make great storage, you can even put casters on the bottom if you like.

 Storing items under your bed doesn't require those expensive boxes for storage.
 Use the large garbage bags, use your vacuum cleaner to suck out the air.
-Works like a charm for Christmas decorations, and purses, winter clothes or whatever you like.

 My room is 12' by 10'.
 My wall does a dreadful slant, leaving me not being able to stand in more than half the room nor put furniture in.